chapter three

 • Understanding MCP fundamentals for agent development

-• Getting Started with MCP Servers
+• Getting started with MCP servers

-• Actioning MCP Servers with Agents
+• Using MCP servers with agents

-• Building MCP Servers for Agents
+• Building MCP servers for agents

 3.1 Understanding MCP fundamentals for agent development